zalishchuk/rsbuild-plugin-stylelint/README.md

 An Rsbuild plugin to run Stylelint checks during the compilation.

-The plugin has integrated [stylelint-webpack-plugin](https://www.npmjs.com/package/stylelint-webpack-plugin) internally.
+The plugin uses [stylelint-webpack-plugin](https://www.npmjs.com/package/stylelint-webpack-plugin) internally because it's [compatible with Rsbuild](https://rspack.rs/guide/compatibility/plugin) as a webpack plugin.

+> [!IMPORTANT]
 > We do not recommend using the `rsbuild-plugin-stylelint` plugin, as running Stylelint during the build process will significantly increase the build time.
 Instead, we recommend using a separate `lint` command to run Stylelint checks.

 <p>